 On October 23, 2022, New York Jets running back Breece Hall suffered a torn ACL during what was shaping up to be a breakout NFL season.
-The injury was devastating — but what happened next proved that the right recovery program changes everything.
+The injury was devastating.
+What happened next proved that the right training program changes everything.

 The Saquon Connection